Physiological Role

 Biological Significance

 Low values may reflect insufficient dietary intake, reduced absorption or antagonism from excess zinc.
-Prolonged low intracellular copper is associated with decreased antioxidant capacity and disruptions in iron metabolism.
+Serum copper does follow status changes, but the amplitude of that response is smaller in people who are already well supplied, and its established usefulness is that of a population marker rather than a fine-grained measurement of one person's status.
 In some individuals, low copper coexists with low iron, as both elements share common metabolic pathways through ceruloplasmin.

 Influencing Factors

 Diet.
 The most concentrated dietary sources of copper include liver, seafood (oysters in particular), nuts, seeds and dark chocolate.
-A diversified diet generally covers daily requirements, estimated between 1 and 1.5 mg per day in adults.
+A diversified diet generally supplies enough to cover the adequate intake retained in Europe for adults, 1.3 mg per day in women and 1.6 mg in men.
+The European nutrient reference value, the one used to calculate the percentages shown on labels, is 1 mg per day.

 Zinc.
-Copper and zinc share the same intestinal transporters.
-High zinc intake can reduce copper absorption through competition.
+In the laboratory, zinc causes a protein to appear in the intestinal wall that captures copper.
+High zinc intake can therefore reduce copper absorption.
 This antagonism is why Singular measures both markers together and calculates their ratio.

 Physical activity.
 Intense prolonged exercise can transiently alter trace element metabolism.
 A resting blood draw, well after intense effort, provides a more representative measurement of baseline status.

 Age.
-Copper requirements and erythrocyte concentrations evolve with age.
+Copper requirements and circulating concentrations evolve with age.
 Older adults are more likely to have insufficient intake due to less diversified diets and reduced intestinal absorption.

 Supplementation.
-Copper bisglycinate, the form used in the Singular formula, has high bioavailability.
+Copper bisglycinate is the form used in the Singular formula.
 Supplementation adapted to measured status contributes to maintaining copper-zinc balance.

 In the Singular Formula

-When copper falls in the low or very low zone, the formulation engine includes copper (copper bisglycinate) at a reinforced dosage.
+When copper falls in the low or very low zone, the formulation engine includes copper (copper bisglycinate) at its highest dosage.
 Copper contributes to normal iron transport in the body.
-When values fall in the lower part of the optimal zone, a maintenance dose is kept to support status.
+Once status reaches the optimal zone, no rule adds copper and the formula contains none.

 The copper/zinc ratio plays a complementary role.
-If this ratio is elevated, the engine removes copper from the formula and reinforces zinc to contribute to rebalancing.
+Copper intake is set from the copper value.
+Copper follows its own reading, from its own value.
 This cross-referencing logic illustrates Singular's systemic approach: each marker is interpreted within its overall biological context.

-Zinc, measured in parallel by Singular, shares common absorption pathways with copper.
+Zinc, measured in parallel by Singular, reduces copper absorption at high intake.
 Ferritin and transferrin saturation complement the profile by evaluating iron status, whose mobilization partly depends on copper through ceruloplasmin.

 Scientific Studies